 - Provide guidance for junior employees and create a proactive work environment for all staff

 - Ensure that each project phase meets workgroup milestones

 What Is the Job Demand for Atmospheric Science?

-Demand between 2014 and 2024 could increase by 9% or more; this is higher than the average increase across all industries according to BLS data.
-Over 12,000 people work in the various sub-disciplines of atmospheric science.
+Demand is expected to increase by 8% between 2020 and 2030.
+Over 10,000 people work in the various sub-disciplines of atmospheric science.
 These will include an accumulation of all roles mentioned above.
-However, it's possible that demand will be even higher in some sub-disciplines depending on which area the graduate opts to work.
+However, it's possible that demand will be even higher in some sub-disciplines depending on which area the graduate opts to work.*